Burn – Magicka Dragon Knight PvP Build

 - Ferocious Leap: Tons of damage, CC, a damage shield, and it looks really cool.
 This ultimate is a staple in any Magicka DK PvP build.

-- Degeneration: I’m using this over Structured Entropy because we have a destruction staff on our back bar, so since our light/heavy attacks will deal some decent damage, we have a chance to proc a decent heal.
+- Degeneration: I’m using this over Structured Entropy because we have a destruction staff on our front bar, so since our light/heavy attacks will deal some decent damage, we have a chance to proc a decent heal.
 Also, I didn’t like how structured entropy made my execute range bigger.

 - Coagulating Blood: Our defensive burst heal on the build.
 You should be primarily using Cauterize, Burning Embers and Power Lash for healing, and this as your emergency heal.